 ‡ Approvals with these TransUnion Vantage 3 credit scores have been received by Credit Sesame members.
 Average and Lowest scores are meant to serve as general guidelines only and approval is not guaranteed.
 Factors beyond credit scores can and may affect credit card approval.
 Each respective lender / credit card issuer is responsible for approval.

-Independent Review Disclaimer: All the information about the Discover it® Balance Transfer, and Chase Slate® credit card have been collected independently by CreditSesame.com and have not been reviewed or provided by the issuers of these cards.
-The Discover it® Balance Transfer, and Chase Slate® credit card are not available through CreditSesame.com.
+Independent Review Disclaimer: All the information about the Chase Slate® credit card has been collected independently by CreditSesame.com and has not been reviewed or provided by the issuer of this card.
+The Chase Slate® credit card is not available through CreditSesame.com.

 Advertiser Disclosure: The credit card and loan offers that appear on this site are from companies from which this site receives compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 This site does not show all credit card or loan offers available in the marketplace.
 Credit Sesame is an independent comparison service provider.
 Reasonable efforts have been made to maintain accurate information throughout our website, mobile apps, and communication methods; however, all information is presented without warranty or guarantee.
 All images and trademarks are the property of their respective owners.